Vegan Recipes and Go-To Brands for a Healthy Chocolate Fix

 Perhaps you don’t want to go totally sugar-free, but aim to reduce your sugar intake and follow a low-sugar diet.
 The less the better really and don’t beat yourself up about still having some sugar.

 There are lots of companies now offering a vegan and low sugar range or item.
 Deliciously Guilt Free is an example of a cake company doing just this.
-They have the perfect low sugar treat in the form of these delicious vegan friendly chocolate fudge brownies.
+They have the perfect low sugar treat in the form of their delicious vegan friendly chocolate fudge brownies.

 You can buy them as a one-off treat, or even subscribe to get your chocolate fix on autopilot!